zouantchaw/routing-nested-resources-lab-onl01-seng-ft-032320/README.md

 3. Update the artist `show` view to list each song for that artist and use the new nested resource route helper in a link to view each song.
-4. Update the `songs_controller` to allow `index` and `show` to handle for an artist. a valid song for the artist.
+4. Update the `songs_controller` to allow `index` and `show` to handle a valid song for the artist.
 5. In the songs `index` action, if the `Artist` can't be found, redirect to the artists index and set a `flash[:alert]` of "Artist not found".